 This task assumes that you are already familiar with AWS-related settings and basic operations for BlueCat Address Manager and DNS/DHCP Servers.

 - You must have a valid AWS account.

 - You must obtain your BlueCat appliance licenses from BlueCat Customer Care.
-As part of the configuration while launching your virtual appliances, you will be required to provide a BlueCat Activation Key.
+As part of the configuration while launching your virtual appliances, you will be required to provide a BlueCat License Key.

 Note: BlueCat strongly recommends connecting to your Virtual Private Cloud (VPC) using a VPN connection when working in a mixed environment where part of your DNS, DHCP, and IPAM (DDI) infrastructure is on-site and part of it's on the AWS cloud.

-Launching a BlueCat AWS Virtual Appliance instance involves the following tasks:
+Launching a BlueCat AWS Virtual Appliance instance through the AWS web interface involves the following tasks:

-- Configuring instance details including network settings for the instance.
-For more information, refer to Configuring instance details.
+- Configuring network settings including interfaces and firewall (security groups).
+For more information, refer to Configuring network settings.

-- Defining storage settings for the instance.
+- Selecting storage settings for the instance.
 For more information, refer to Defining storage device settings.

 After completing these main tasks, you will see your new instance added to the instance list.